prome02/ollama-deep-researcher/README.md

 ...but the browser will not launch from the container.

 Instead, visit this link with the correct baseUrl IP address: [`https://smith.langchain.com/studio/thread?baseUrl=http://127.0.0.1:2024`](https://smith.langchain.com/studio/thread?baseUrl=http://127.0.0.1:2024)

+## New Feature: Folder-Based Video Creation

+### Overview
+This feature allows users to select a folder containing `.mp3` and `.png` files.
+The system will:
+1. Pair `.mp3` and `.png` files based on their modification times.
+2. Use `ffmpeg` to create individual video clips for each pair.
+3. Merge these clips into a single `.mp4` file with fade-in/out transitions.

+### How to Use
+1. Open the application in your browser.
+2. Enter the folder path in the "Select Folder" field.
+3. Submit the form.
+4. The processed video will be saved in the same folder as `final_output.mp4`.

+### Notes
+- Ensure the folder contains an equal number of `.mp3` and `.png` files.
+- Files are processed in the order of their modification times.